 Try to be aware of what is happening in the present and focus your attention on what you are doing in any given moment.
 When your thoughts turn to the past and the future, try to bring them back to the here and now.

 There’s a difference between feeling angry and expressing anger.
-You can’t always control when you’re going to feel angry, but you can control how you handle it.
-People who have a problem with anger usually don’t know how to deal with it in appropriate and constructive ways.
+You can’t always control when you’re going to feel angry, but you can control how you respond to it.
+Many people who experience anger usually don’t know how to confront it in appropriate and constructive ways.
 Read our tips for finding healthy ways to express anger.

 The Defense Health Agency recommends tools to help manage stress: